 Tongue Tie and Infant Feeding Specialists

-Welcome to our webpage – we are Katie and Donna and we are a midwifery partnership.
+Welcome to our website.
+We are Katie and Donna and we are a midwifery partnership.

-We both have over 10 year’s clinical experience and are registered midwives with the Nursing and Midwifery Council (NMC).
+We have over 30 years combined clinical midwifery experience, and are registered midwives with the Nursing and Midwifery Council (NMC).

 We are qualified tongue tie specialists, having completed our training with the University of Wolverhampton, and we are registered with the Association of Tongue Tie Practitioners (ATP).